25 Recycling Consciously

 - Get your community involved in a town clean-up.
 Gather once a month to clean up the community, and recycle available items.

 - Buy recycled products.
-Many companies are utilizing recycled goods to create and package their supplies; by supporting these companies – we can reduce the need for harvesting additional natural resources.
+Many companies are utilizing and producing recycled goods; by supporting these companies – we can reduce the need for harvesting additional natural resources.

 - Repurpose your recyclables into art.
-Get creative and see how many ways you can transform plastics and paper into projects around the home.
+Get creative and transform plastics and paper into projects around the home.

 Action 3: Earth Angel

 - All of Actions 1 & 2.

 - Ask your local government and waste facility to supply more recycling bins throughout your community.
 9 out of 10 Americans said that they would recycle if the bins were readily available.

 - Donate items that you don’t use.
 There are numerous charities in need of clothes, shoes, electronics, and many other recyclable goods.